elcodi/elcodi/README.md

 See the [front-end store](http://bamboo.elcodi.com) and the [back-office](http://bamboo.elcodi.com/admin) demo application in action.

-Check out the source code for the [front](https://github.com/elcodi/bamboo-store) and [backend](https://github.com/elcodi/bamboo-admin) applications.
+Check out the source code for [Bamboo](https://github.com/elcodi/bamboo).

 Requirements
 ------------